 A Post-COVID Office

 The design of the "office" has changed significantly over the past 30 years.
-From cubicles to open concept to foosball, a centralized workspace has always been the norm.
-But COVID-19 forced many office workers online and offices empty.
+We have had cubicles and open concept offices.
+But a centralized workspace has always been the norm.
+COVID-19 added a new dimension.
+It forced many office workers online.
+And offices emptied out.
 When productivity levels remain high while workers are at home, what does that signify for the central office?
-Steve Polo sat down with WTCI after joining an AGILE Innovation Series panel to discuss the trends he's seeing out in the world today.
+Steve Polo sat down with WTCI after joining an AGILE Global Innovation Series panel to discuss the trends he's seeing in the workplace.

-WTCI: When you are talking to people nowadays, what are you seeing more of – a return to the office or a shift towards remote work?
+WTCI: What are you seeing more of – a return to the office or a shift towards remote work?
 What is the predominant view?

-WTCI: You said something interesting, which is that the 40 hour, nine to five work week was a construct.
+WTCI: You said the 40 hour, nine to five work week was a construct.
 When we are looking at these jobs now with this kind of flexibility to work early in the morning or late at night,do you think that 40 hours expands to fill that space?
 Or is that a personal decision?

 Steve: If you’re used to something it’s hard to change.
 So if that middle group gets used to that flexibility, they’re not going to want to go back to the fixed office.
 They’ll start to manage their lives in a way that doesn’t require that anymore.

 WTCI: It feels like we are at a flux point when you look at all of the things that are happening around work.
-Right now we’re seeing renewed interest in unions at retail stores.
+We are seeing renewed interest in unions at retail stores.
 We have the Great Resignation, which, for some, became the Great Regret.
 And there’s this uncertainty.
 What are you optimistic about right now?

 This interview has been edited for length and clarity.